top of page

 Future Philadelphia and the Rise of Interspecies Representation

-The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all the grave environmental challenges our age and grown to become super-Green and super-ecofriendly Green Utopias.
+This project hopes to detail the futures of the 10,000 cities across the globe as though they've somehow overcome all the grave environmental challenges our age and grown to become super-Green and super-ecofriendly Green Utopias.
 Today, we highlight the future of Philadelphia.

 Save the Forests of Philadelphia